martinapro112/timezones/README.md

 Planned features:
 - set different time and date instead of now
-- add and remove of other cities
+- add and remove other cities